hyannsp/NFA-to-DFA-Translator/README.md

 ### Prerequisites
 - Python 3.x
-- Install necessary Python libraries if any (list them if needed)
+- Install necessary Python libraries if any (os, string)
 - GraphViz installed for graph generation (optional but recommended for visualization)

 ### Steps